 - I take "memento mori" very seriously — I think daily about how I could croak at any moment, and that what determines how good my life is is how full my experience of *right now* is.

 - I have a history of clinical depression since childhood, but have successfully treated it without medication for more than a decade now.
 (Note that I didn't say it's "untreated" — just treated without pills.)
 I also have mentally-ill family members and friends, and family-members and friends who are in the psychology field.
-(Our dinner conversations are epic.)
-And I really really hate discriminations against the mentally ill.
-And the poor.
-(And I hate that we use the same word for being economically disadvantaged, and for being badly made.)
+I really really hate mistreatments of the mentally ill.

 - I love to homebrew, handroll, make from scratch and invent things.
 I'm not an engineer, but I love, love, love working with them.